Gentoo Social Contract

 We will keep our bug report database open for public view at all times; reports that users file online will immediately become visible to others.

-Exceptions may be made at the discretion of the Trustees.
+Exceptions may be made for security-related information with the request not to publicize before a certain deadline, community-relations information, or at the discretion of the Council.